Mansionz: History

-2016–present: Beginnings and debut album

-Mansionz was formed when longtime collaborators Matthew Musto and Mike Posner formally came together as a musical duo in late 2016.
-At that time, the two musicians were already good friends and had worked together multiple times in the past on singles such as Justin Bieber's "Boyfriend," as well as several of their own tracks.
-On December 9, 2016, Musto and Posner released their debut single under the name Mansionz, entitled "Stfu."
-The track features rapper Spark Master Tape and has been described as a "slow R&B serenade".
-It received mostly positive reviews.
+Mansionz was formed by longtime collaborators Matthew Musto and Mike Posner in late 2016.
+The two had previously worked together on writing songs such as Big Time Rush's 2011 single "Windows Down" and Justin Bieber's 2012 single "Boyfriend".
+On December 9, 2016, Musto and Posner released their debut single under the recording outfit Mansionz: "Stfu", featuring rapper Spark Master Tape.

-To promote the upcoming release of their album, Mansionz released two YouTube videos, "intro to mansionz part 1" and "intro to mansionz part 2," on January 16, 2017 and January 25, 2017, respectively.
-Both videos were shot by "Stfu" collaborator Spark Master Tape.
-In addition, Mansionz released two additional singles titled "Rich White Girls" and "Dennis Rodman," which were released on February 3, 2017 and March 17, 2017, respectively.
-Musto and Posner promoted the album on the red carpet of the 59th Annual Grammy Awards, where they both sported lime-green hair, a signature look and major aspect of their album's promotion that would come to characterize the duo in the future.
+To promote the release of their collaborative album, Mansionz released two YouTube videos, "intro to mansionz part 1" and "intro to mansionz part 2," on January 16, 2017, and January 25, 2017, respectively.
+Both videos were shot by Spark Master Tape.
+In addition, Mansionz released two additional singles: "Rich White Girls" and "Dennis Rodman," which were released on February 3, 2017 and March 17, 2017, respectively.
+Musto and Posner promoted the album on the red carpet of the 59th Annual Grammy Awards, where they both sported lime-green hair, a signature look and major aspect of their album's promotion.

-Mansionz, the self titled debut album from Musto and Posner, was released on March 24, 2017 and featured appearances from Soren Bryce, G-Eazy, CyHi The Prynce, and Snoozegod, as well as Spark Master Tape and Dennis Rodman.
+Mansionz, the self-titled debut album from the duo, was released on March 24, 2017, and featured appearances from Soren Bryce, G-Eazy, CyHi The Prynce, and Snoozegod, as well as Spark Master Tape and Dennis Rodman.
 It received generally positive reviews from critics, although some reviewers who had enjoyed the earlier solo work of Musto and Posner were disappointed.